 The Board authorized the Association, through its custodian bank, to enter into securities lending transactions, whereby securities owned by the Association are loaned on a short-term basis to various banks and brokers.
 Securities on loan include international and domestic stocks as well as global and domestic bonds.
 Securities on loan must be collateralized at 102% of the market value of domestic securities and at 105% of the market value of international securities.
-Collateral may take the form of cash, irrevocable letters of credit, tri-party repurchase agreements, or securities issued or guaranteed by the government.
+Collateral may take the form of cash, commercial paper, certificates of deposit, bankers' acceptances, repurchase and reverse repurchase agreements, obligations issued or guaranteed as to interest and principal by the United States Government (or agencies or instrumentality's thereof), bank time deposits, variable rate demand notes, Marshall & Ilsley Trust Company's money market mutual fund, and any common trust fund maintained by a bank or other financial institution or any commingled or pooled trust.
 The lending agreement places no restriction on the amount of loans that can be made.
-The Association's lending agent is authorized to invest and reinvest cash collateral is invested in the lending agent's short-term investment pool.
-The relationship between the maturities of the investment pool and the Association cannot determine.
+The Association's lending agent is authorized to invest and reinvest cash collateral, but it is not expressly permitted to pledge or sell securities collateral without borrower default.
+Cash collateral is invested in the lending agent's short-term investment pool.
+The relationship between the maturities of the investment pool and the Association's loans is affected by the securities loans of other entities that use the agent's pool, which the Association cannot determine.
 At year end, the Association has no credit risk exposure to borrowers as the amounts the Association owes the borrowers exceed the amounts the borrowers owe the Association.
 Furthermore, the lending agreement with the custodian requires the custodian to indemnify the Association if the borrower fails to return the securities.

-There were no losses associated with securities lending transactions during the years ended June 30, 1999 or 1998.
+There were no losses associated with securities lending transactions during the years ended June 30, 2000 and June 30, 1999.
 Income from these transactions is reported on the statement of changes in plan net assets.
 Securities on loan are reported at fair value on the statement of plan net assets.
 The fair values of securities on loan were as follows (in thousands):

-J une 30, 1999 Ju ine 30, 1998
+June 30, 2000 J une 30, 1999

-Domestic stocks \$ 99,573 \$ 22
+Domestic stocks \$ 135,129 \$ 99,573

-International stocks 21,022
+International stocks 47,043 21,022

-Total stocks on loan 120,595 22
+Total stocks on loan 182,172 120,595

-Domestic bonds 71,370
+Domestic bonds 87,426 71,370

-Global bonds 963
+Global bonds 6,280 963

-Total bonds on loan 72,333
+Total bonds on loan 93,706 72,333

-Total stocks and bonds on loan \$ 192,928 \$ 22
+Total stocks and bonds on loan \$ 275,878 \$ 192,928